hets-10/Minigame_FruitNinja/README.md

 4. Move your index fingertip quickly through good objects to slice them.
 5. Avoid bombs.
 6. Score as much as possible before the 60-second timer reaches zero.
+7. Use the Game Over screen to review sliced objects, max combo, bombs hit, and missed objects.

+The timer highlights and pulses during the final 10 seconds of each run.
 Mouse mode is available from the menu/settings if you do not want to use the camera.

 ## Controls